RajAdeshra/100DaysofCode/Day 66/Day 66 Description.md

+### Topic:
+Climbing Stairs
+### Problem:
-Problem: You are climbing a staircase.
+You are climbing a staircase.
 It takes n steps to reach the top.
 Each time you can either climb 1 or 2 steps.
 In how many distinct ways can you climb to the top?

 Example: